MaiHanNguyen1404/CreativeCoding_Blog/posts/assignment-2-blog.md

   <img src="/w08/class_sol2.png" width="45%"/>
 </p>

 Then to draw the growing animation from the root of the trail, I created some variables to move their positions based on their size (bigger as they move) until they reach a certain maximum size.
-At first it did not create a smooth trail as I thought, because the code only executed once.
-So to draw the segment continously until it reach the maximum size, I added the requestAnimationFrame.
+At first, it did not create a smooth trail as I thought, because the code only executed once.
+So to draw the segment continuously until it reaches the maximum size, I added the requestAnimationFrame.
 <p float="center">
   <img src="/w08/without_request.png" width="30%"/>
   <img src="/w08/with_request1.png" width="30%"/>
   <img src="/w08/with_request2.png" width="30%"/>
 </p>

-At first, I tested to see if the trail work by using simple square trail, then I changed it with the letter trails.
-I researched for some tutorial on adding typography to web API on [Tutorials Point website](https://www.tutorialspoint.com/How-to-set-the-font-family-for-text-with-JavaScript) and [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font).
+At first, I tested to see if the trail worked by using a simple square trail, and then I changed it with the letter trails.
+I researched some tutorials on adding typography to web API on [Tutorials Point website](https://www.tutorialspoint.com/How-to-set-the-font-family-for-text-with-JavaScript) and [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font).
 <p float="center">
   <img src="/w08/typotut_1.png" width="45%"/>
   <img src="/w08/typotut_2.png" width="45%"/>
 </p>

-I also asked Gemini (Google AI) for some suggestion of some typography properties in Javascript.
-I gave me some more idea about displaying random letter from an array.
+I also asked Gemini (Google AI) for some suggestions for some typography properties in Javascript.
+It gave me some more ideas about displaying random letters from an array.
 <p float="center">
   <img src="/w08/typo_sol1.png" width="45%"/>
   <img src="/w08/typo_sol2.png" width="45%"/>